harrytr/iEPSA_2019/README.md

 [time,cpu_IP, Niter,Ze,Z0,P0,XB0,Niter_NM] = iepsa_19_d(name)

-where "name" is the name of the benchmark problem you wish to solve (without any file extension) e.g.:
+where "name" is the name of the benchmark problem you wish to solve (without any file extension).